-Rights in relation to making complaints to the Information Commissioner and bringing court actions
+Rights in relation to making complaints with supervisory authorities and bringing court actions

-Individuals have the right to come directly to Accenture for resolution of their complaint or to register a complaint directly with the Information Commissioner in relation to the UK BCRs.
-In addition individuals can make a claim against Accenture before the courts of the United Kingdom.
+Individuals have the right to come directly to Accenture for resolution of their complaint, to register a complaint directly with the relevant supervisory authority - this is a choice between the supervisory authority in the EU Member State where the individual habitually resides, their place of work or place of the alleged infringement.
+Individuals also have the right to make a claim against Accenture before the competent court of the EU Member State where they habitually reside or where Accenture has an establishment.
 We encourage and welcome individuals to come to Accenture first to seek resolution of any complaint.
-For more information on our complaint handling procedure, review Annex 3.
+For more information on our complaint handling procedure, review Annex 3 or to find a full list of Member State supervisory authorities please click here.